deepinsight/insightface/challenges/iccv21-mfr/README.md

 Inference time was evaluated on Tesla V100 GPU, using onnxruntime-gpu==1.6.

-## Challenge Rules
+## Rules

-1. We have two tracks, determined by the size of training data size.
+1. We have two tracks, determined by the size of training dataset.
   * Track A: Use MS1M-V3 as training set.
   * Track B: Use Glint360K as training set.
-2. Training set and testset are both already aligned to 112x112, re-alignment is prohibited.
+2. Training set and testing set are both already aligned to 112x112, re-alignment is prohibited.
 3. Mask data-augmentation is allowed, such as [this](https://github.com/deepinsight/insightface/tree/master/recognition/tools).
 The tool you used should be reproducible.
+4. External dataset and pretrained models are both prohibited.
+5. Participants submit onnx model, then get scores by online evaluation.
+Test set is invisible.
+6. Matching score is measured by cosine similarity.
+7. Model size should be not larger than 1GB.
+8. For Track A: feature length should be not larger than 512, and the inference time should be not larger than 10ms on Tesla V100 GPU.
+9. For Track A: feature length should be not larger than 1024, and the inference time should be not larger than 20ms on Tesla V100 GPU.
+10. The input size of submission model should be 112x112.
+11. Online evaluation server uses onnxruntime-gpu==1.6, cuda==10.2, cudnn==8.0.5.

 ## Submission